prezly/slate/packages/slate-lists/README.md

  */
 getListItemsInRange(editor: Editor, at: Range | null | undefined) => NodeEntry<Node>[]

+/**
+ * Returns all "lists" in a given Range.
-getListsInRange(editor: Editor, at: Range | null | undefined) => NodeEntry<Node>[]
+ * @param at defaults to current selection if not specified */ getListsInRange(editor: Editor, at: Range | null | undefined) => NodeEntry<Node>[]

+/**
+ * Returns the "type" of a given list node.
+ */
 getListType(node: Node) => string

+/**
+ * Returns "list" node nested in "list-item" at a given path.
+ * Returns null if there is no nested "list".
+ */
 getNestedList(editor: Editor, listItemPath: Path) => NodeEntry<Element> | null

+/**
+ * Returns parent "list" node of "list-item" at a given path.
+ * Returns null if there is no parent "list".
+ */
 getParentList(editor: Editor, listItemPath: Path) => NodeEntry<Element> | null

+/**
+ * Returns parent "list-item" node of "list-item" at a given path.
+ * Returns null if there is no parent "list-item".
+ */
 getParentListItem(editor: Editor, listItemPath: Path) => NodeEntry<Element> | null

+/**
+ * Increases nesting depth of all "list-items" in the current selection.
+ * All nodes matching options.wrappableTypes in the selection will be converted to "list-items" and wrapped in a "list".
+ */
 increaseDepth(editor: Editor) => void

+/**
+ * Increases nesting depth of "list-item" at a given Path.
+ */
 increaseListItemDepth(editor: Editor, listItemPath: Path) => void

 isList(node: Node) => node is Element